-Existing Managed Aquifer Recharge Project Hartfield Park
+The Existing Managed Aquifer Recharge project Hartfield Park.

-MAR describes the process of "... recharging an aquifer under controlled conditions to store water for later abstraction or to achieve environmental benefits."
-DWER who regulate water resources in Western Australia, have undertaken to support MAR as a means of improving groundwater levels, and as an alternate water supply in the Perth-Peel region.
+Managed aquifer recharge describes the process of "... recharging an aquifer under controlled conditions to store water for later abstraction or to achieve environmental benefits."
+The Department of Water and Environmental Regulation (DWER), who regulate water resources in Western Australia, have undertaken to support MAR as a means of improving groundwater levels and as an alternate water supply in the Perth-Peel region.